 Financial aid is offered as a reduction of full tuition, which is determined through an analysis of family financial need.
 Financial need is determined by an independent source, and all information is confidential.

 Current salary, net worth, assets, and debts of the parents or guardian are considered in determining the amount of financial aid given.
 We are not able to meet 100% of demonstrated need for each applicant, and frequently, the number of qualified applicants exceeds the financial aid resources of the school.
 Therefore, there is no guarantee that every qualified applicant will receive financial aid.
 Families are required to complete the financial aid application process each year financial assistance is needed.
-Awards are made on a first-come, first-served basis with an application deadline of June 30th .
-You may begin now to apply for financial aid.
+Awards are made on a first-come, first-served basis with an application deadline of May 15.
 Click on the FACTS link below to begin the application process.

 Step Up for Students